Previous Page Parent Page Next Page TOC

 Cross Section

-This tutorial describes how to use COPASI’s cross section task.
-We begin by importing an oscillating model from the BioModel database, and explore it through time course simulations before extracting some characteristics using the cross-section task.
+This section demonstrates how to use COPASI’s cross section task.
+We start by importing an oscillating model from the BioModels Database, explore its dynamics with a time course simulation, and then extract characteristic events using the cross section task.

 The Model